RankOrg - Developer Docs (Integrations, API & MCP)

 Example prompt: "What content is scheduled to publish today?"

-### `getContent` (read, free)
+### `getContent` (read)

 Returns a single article's full HTML content, title, meta description, status and schedule by id.
 Call before editing so you have the current draft.